 I don’t know why, but I seem to prefer doing things the hard way in my life.

 It is not easy doing the right thing in life.
 It is not easy to consider the totality of things and make the decision that is best for everyone, and not just ourselves.
-I think we see however the consequences of that short term thinking.
-The death, violence and destruction is all because someone choose speed over health, growth and sustainability.
+I think we see however the consequences of that short-term thinking.
+The death, violence, and destruction are all because someone chooses speed over health, growth, and sustainability.

 If you are doing things the hard way, ask yourself who benefits.
 If the answer is everyone, you are on the right track.